jawaad-ahmad/dev-inf/README.md

     host$ VBoxManage internalcommands sethduuid ${vdiDiskVmdk} ${hddUuid}

+Now, depending on what you're building...

+    host$ base=vdi-base.ova

+      -or-

+    host$ base=deploy-base.ova

-Now, run the following to create the base VM OVA:
+...run the following to create the base VM OVA:

-    host$ VBoxManage export ${VM_NAME} --output "${EXPORTED_VMS}/vdi-base.ova"
+    host$ VBoxManage export ${VM_NAME} --output "${EXPORTED_VMS}/${base}"

 Remove the VM from the VirtualBox inventory.
-This will delete all files pertaining to the VM, but it's OK since we can get them back from vdi-base.ova.
+This will delete all files pertaining to the VM, but it's OK since we can get them back from base OVA.

     host$ VBoxManage unregistervm ${VM_NAME} --delete